High Efficiency Furnaces

 By Chris Brooks

-The heating industry in the United States measures the fuel efficiency of a furnace in terms of annual fuel utilization efficiency or AFUE.
+The heating industry in the United States measures the fuel efficiency of a furnace in terms of its annual fuel utilization efficiency or AFUE.
 According to the U.S. Department of Energy, heating systems meeting minimum DOE efficiency standards earn AFUE ratings of at least 80 percent.
-High efficiency furnaces, in contrast, have AFUES of 90 to 98.5 percent.
+High efficiency furnaces, in contrast, have AFUE ratings of 90 to 98.5 percent.

-While no organization measures and calculates the AFUE of 20 - 40 year-old furnaces, many organizations and contractors toss around an estimate that such furnaces probably have an AFUE of 60% or less.
+While no organization measures and calculates the AFUE of 20 - 40 year-old furnaces, many organizations and contractors guestimate that such units probably have an AFUE of 60% or less.
 Replacing such an outdated appliance with even a medium efficiency furnace would save the homeowner a minimum of 20 percent on energy usage.

 Which Furnaces are High Efficiency?

-Here is a short list of high-efficiency furnaces.
-All burn natural gas.
+Here is a partial list of high-efficiency natural gas furnaces:

 - Airquest VC 97